spotinst/help/src/docs/ocean-spark/getting-started/README.md

 Ocean for Apache Spark (also referred to as Ocean Spark) is a managed Spark platform deployed on a Kubernetes cluster in your cloud account.

-This section of the documentation walks you through the steps to get started with Ocean Spark.
+This documentation section walks you through the steps to get started with Ocean Spark.

 ## Prerequisites